setiawanboedy/NewNormal-WebFrontEnd/README.md

-# OnePage-WebFrontEnd-Developer
+# OnePage-WebFrontEnd-Development
-Beautiful One Page Web Front End Developer
+Beautiful One Page Web Front End Development

 <ul>
 <li>Using standard ES6 syntax in writing JavaScript code for the project.</li>